Yoast/wordpress-seo/readme.txt

 Release date: 2024-12-03

+Yoast SEO 24.0 brings more enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/release-3-12-24).

 #### Enhancements

 * Allows to set OpenGraph image HTML metadata `width`, `height`, and `type` to `null` in order not to show them.
 Props to [GiovanniMounir](https://github.com/GiovanniMounir).